 Appropriate and professional behavior is required in all classes.
 The dress code for the classroom is observed for all classes.
 Laboratory and classroom food and beverage restrictions as posted on-site are to be followed.
-Electronic devices are to be set to vibrate or turned off in classrooms, the Learning Resource Center (LRC), quiet study spaces, and all labs.
+Electronic Devices are to be set to vibrate or turned off in classrooms, the Learning Resource Center (LRC), quiet study spaces, and all labs.
 Out of consideration for others, cell phone/pager users are to step-out of the classroom, LRC, quiet study spaces, or lab if necessary to answer a cell phone or pager.

-All electronic devices including but not limited to, cell phones, pagers, and Personal Digital Assistants (PDAs) are prohibited during all exams, quizzes, tests, etc. Use of such devices during an exam, quiz, or test may result in a zero grade for that experience.
-For urgent matters, students may leave the college's main telephone number as a point of contact.
+All electronic devices including but not limited to, cell phones, pagers, and PDAs are prohibited during all exams, quizzes, tests, etc. Use of such devices during an exam, quiz, or test may result in a zero grade for that experience.
+For urgent matters, students may leave the number of the College front desk as a contact point.
 The front desk receptionist will contact the instructor who will notify the student.

-During college proctored exams, quizzes, or tests, only College-provided, or embedded calculators are to be used.
+During college proctored exams, quizzes, or tests, only College provided, or embedded calculators are to be used.
 No other personal resources (i.e., notes, external websites, PDAs) are to be used.